Kazakh language: Vowels

-Kazakh has a system of 12 phonemic vowels, 3 of which are diphthongs.
-The rounding contrast and //æ// generally only occur as phonemes in the first syllable of a word, but do occur later allophonically; see the section on harmony below for more information.
-Moreover, the //æ// sound has been included artificially due to the influence of Arabic, Persian and, later, Tatar languages during the Islamic period.
+Kazakh has a system of roughly eight or nine phonemic vowels.
+The rounding contrast and //æ// generally occur only as phonemes in the first syllable of a word, but do occur later allophonically; see the section on harmony below for more information.
+Moreover, //æ// has been included artificially due to the influence of Arabic, Persian, and, later, Tatar during the Islamic period.
 It can be found in some native words, however.

 According to Vajda, the front/back quality of vowels is actually one of neutral versus retracted tongue root.

 Phonetic values are paired with the corresponding character in Kazakh's Cyrillic and Latin alphabets.